-Each Fund may borrow money from banks as a temporary measure for extraordinary or emergency purposes or to facilitate redemptions.
-A Fund will be required to pay interest to the lending banks on the amount borrowed.
-As a result, borrowing money could result in a Fund being unable to meet its investment objective.
-Each Fund will not borrow money in excess of one-third of the value of its total assets.
+The Fund may borrow money from banks as a temporary measure for extraordinary or emergency purposes or to facilitate redemptions.
+The Fund will be required to pay interest to the lending banks on the amount borrowed.
+As a result, borrowing money could result in the Fund being unable to meet its investment objective.
+The Fund will not borrow money in excess of one-third of the value of its total assets.